JurgenJocubeit/westside_bros/README.md

 Get your own API key from [The Movie Database](https://www.themoviedb.org/account).

 You must register providing all your details (name, address, phone, email) and then create an application.
-I selected 'educational', and for the application desription provided the following:
+I selected 'educational', and for the application description provided the following:

-"Populate a local database for a video store with sample data from The Movie Database for educational purposes."
+> "Populate a local database for a video store with sample data from The Movie Database for educational purposes."

 You should have access to your API Key immediately.

 ## Installation

+You should be familiar with ruby and have it installed along with rubygems in order to make use of this script.

-Install the dependencies:
+Install the prerequisite dependencies:

 ```bash
 gem install activesupport